0xsend/setup-dpm/README.md

 ## Caching

-This action automatically caches both dpm and DAML SDK installations using `actions/cache`.
-Subsequent runs with the same versions will use cached installations, significantly reducing setup time.
+This action automatically caches dpm installations using `actions/cache`.
+Subsequent runs with the same version will use the cached installation, significantly reducing setup time.

-Cache key formats:
+Cache key format: `dpm-{platform}-{version}`

-- dpm: `dpm-{platform}-{version}`
-- DAML SDK: `daml-{platform}-{version}`
+DAML SDK installations are managed by dpm and stored in its own cache directory.

 ## Example Workflows